-This cultural practice began to flourish in the 15th century, after the publication of the Sendensho and the use of tokonoma in newly built houses.
+This cultural practice began to flourish in the 15th century after the publication of the Sendensho and the use of tokonoma in newly built houses.

 The first master of ikebana, Ikenobo Senkei, learned at the Ikenobo School, where he constructed many beautiful floral compositions.
 The Ikenobo School gained its name from the priests in Kyoto who followed the Buddhist tradition of offering floral arrangements in temples.

 Ikenobo Senkei specifically practiced a secular style called Rikka, which translates to “standing flowers.”
-In this style, irises, chrysanthemum, Pine, and boxwood are usually used.
+In this style, irises, chrysanthemums, Pine, and boxwood are usually used.
 Rikka involves seven to nine core elements.
 These elements include a mix of two to three flowers and a variety of tree branches.

 In Rikka, these plants are combined in a traditional Chinese vase to create elegant shapes.
-In this style, tall elements are usually in the center while shorter pieces shoot outwards.
+In this style, tall elements are usually in the center, while shorter pieces shoot outwards.
 Beginners may find this factor difficult because having the plants stand upright without full support requires immense skill.

 Ikebana arrangements in the Rikka style are considered the most beautiful and unyielding.
 Rikka is usually meant for temples but is also found in palaces and wealthy households.

 The other major style is Nageire, which translates to “thrown in.”
 Unlike Rikka, Nageire is much more minimalist and is free of the formality and rules of the Rikka style.
-These flowers are usually placed in tall vases that support the stems of flowers.
+These flowers are usually placed in tall vases that support the stem flowers.
 In Nageire, flowers are not meant to stand upright on their own.

 Nageire was created by Sen no Rikyu, Japan’s most famous tea master.
-In his tea ceremonies, Rikyu emphasized minimalism in his single stem arrangements in Zen Buddism ceremonies.
+In his tea ceremonies, Rikyu emphasized minimalism in his single-stem arrangements in Zen Buddism ceremonies.

 These two traditional styles juxtapose each other due to their opposite types.
 While Rikka is more concerned with the cosmos and its roots in Buddhism, Nageire is more concerned with nature.